October 5, 2024

 According to NBC Chicago, Chicago CPS CEO Pedro Martinez, who is currently under contract, was allegedly recently asked by Johnson to resign at a monthly meeting in September, but the board did not act on his request.

-Some members of the resigning board asked Illinois Gov. JB Pritzker to intervene, but the governor’s office indicated in a statement that he doesn’t have the legal authority to do so.
+Some resigning board members asked Illinois Gov. JB Pritzker to intervene, but the governor’s office said he didn’t have the legal authority to do so.

 Johnson is expected to name new board appointees on Oct.
 7, who will serve until elections for the board begin in 2025.